American Advertising Awards 2018/2019

 Returning Entrants: click here to access your past submissions or select a category from above to make an additional entry.

-The American Advertising Awards, formerly the ADDYs, is the advertising industry's largest and most representative competition, attracting over 40,000 entries every year in local AAF Club (Ad Club) competitions.
-The mission of the American Advertising Awards competition is to recognize and reward the creative spirit of excellence in the art of advertising.
+The American Advertising Awards, home of the ADDY® Award, is one of the industry's largest creative competitions, attracting nearly 35,000 professional and student entries each year through competitions offered through local AAF clubs.
+The mission of the American Advertising Awards is to recognize and reward the creative spirit of excellence in advertising.

 Conducted annually by the American Advertising Federation (AAF), the local Ad Club phase is the first of a three-tier, national competition.
 Concurrently, all across the country, local entrants vie to win ADDY Awards - recognition as the very best in their markets.
 At the second tier, local ADDY winners compete against winners from other local clubs in one of 15 district competitions.
 District ADDY winners are then forwarded to the third tier, the national stage of the American Advertising Awards.
 Entry in your local Ad Club competition is the first step toward winning a national ADDY.

 Entering the American Advertising Awards supports the entire advertising industry, because the AAF and its local and district affiliates use the proceeds to enhance advertising through programs such as public service, professional development, internships, advocacy groups, advertising education, and consumer awareness.

 Selection of the most creative entry in each category is conducted through a scoring process in which a panel of judges – comprised of accomplished advertising creative professionals - evaluates all creative dimensions of every entry.
 A GOLD ADDY is recognition of the highest level of creative excellence and is judged to be superior to all other entries in the category.
 Entries that are also considered outstanding and worthy of recognition receive a SILVER ADDY.
 The number of awards given in each category is determined by the judges, based on the relative quality of work in that category.